dshokouhi/home-assistant-obihai/README.md

-# home-assistant-obihai
+# Obihai custom component
-Obihai sensor for home-assistant
+Obihai sensor for Home Assistant - All code current with release 0.99

 Currently tested on obi110 and obi200.
 To install, place all files and folders under: